25 Best Things to Do in Yosemite National Park

 11. The Ahwahnee

-Open since 1927, The Ahwahnee is the oldest and most historic hotel in Yosemite National Park!
+Since 1927, visitors from around the world have enjoyed staying at The Ahwahnee, the oldest and most historic hotel in Yosemite National Park!

 Today, nearly a century later, visitors can stay in the historic Ahwahnee, located in a quiet corner of Yosemite Valley, away from the busyness that surrounds Yosemite Village.